jdonaldson/sugar-async/Readme.md

 ### Handling Return values of *wait()*-ed Functions ###

 Any functions called with Async.wait#()  will have a typed Async return value.
 This value can be treated as any other Async value.
-In this way, it is possible to write asynchronous code in a procedural style:
+In this way, it is possible to write asynchronous code in an imperative style:

 	var b = foo.wait(a);
 	var c = foo.wait(b);